 Since the iPhone 7, Apple has stopped designing their iPhones with the standard 3.5mm (1/8″) TRRS jack.

-Therefore, physically connecting an external microphone to new iPhones is done via the Lightning “charging port” of the iPhone.
-Alternatively, wireless microphone connection is done via Bluetooth.
+Therefore, physically connecting an external microphone to new iPhones is done via the iPhone's Lightning “charging port”.
+Alternatively, a wireless microphone connection can be made via Bluetooth.

 So if you've got an iPhone 6S or an earlier model, a microphone with a 3.5mm TRRS (CTIA) plug will work.
 But if you've got an iPhone 7 or a later model, you'll be stuck deciding between a wireless Bluetooth microphone and a hardwired microphone with a Lightning connector.

-Additionally, it’s worth noting that most “lightning” microphones that are designed to attach to iPhones are designed to do so when the phone is not in a protective case.
+Additionally, it's worth noting that most “lightning” microphones that are designed to attach to iPhones are designed to do so when the phone is not in a protective case.
 This is an issue.
-Personally, I dislike having to take my phone out of its protective case at all but especially when recording with it.
+Personally, I dislike taking my phone out of its protective case at all, especially when recording with it.

 Apogee MiC 96k

-The Apogee MiC 96k is a large-diaphragm USB condenser microphone that is capable of outputting up to 96 kHz/24-bit digital audio via its micro-USB output.
+The Apogee MiC 96k is a large-diaphragm USB condenser microphone capable of outputting up to 96 kHz/24-bit digital audio via its micro-USB output.